bkimminich/it-security-lecture/slides/02-04-authentication_flaws.md

 ---

-# Exercise 4.3
+# Exercise 4.4

 1. Log in with the admin's user account (:star::star:)
-2. Log in with MC SafeSearch's user account (:star::star:)
-3. Reset Jim's password by answering his secret question (:star::star::star:)
+2. Reset Jim's password by answering his secret question (:star::star::star:)
-4. Log in with Bjoern's user account (:star::star::star::star:)
+3. Log in with Bjoern's user account (:star::star::star::star:)

 _:warning: Do **not** use SQL Injection for authentication bypass!_